adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "But I can’t do that," was the reply. '"My magic works only one way.
 I can do things, but I can’t undo them.
 You can find the Truth Pond, and bathe in its water, in order to get back your own head.
 But I advise you not to do that.
 This head is much more beautiful than the old one."

 "Where is the Truth Pond?" asked the shaggy man.
-"Somewhere in the Land of Oz; but just the exact loca-

-tion of it I cannot tell," was the answer.
+"Somewhere in the Land of Oz; but just the exact location of it I cannot tell," was the answer.

 "Don’t worry, Shaggy Man," said Dorothy.
 "If the Truth Pond is in Oz we’ll find it when we get there."